8 Essential Immune Health Vitamins & Minerals

 4. Vitamin E

-Vitamin E is an essential nutrient to support healthy hair, skin, and nails as well as promoting a healthy immune system response.
+Vitamin E is an essential nutrient to support healthy hair, skin, and nails as well as promote a healthy immune system response.
 Vitamin E is considered an antioxidant that protects cells from free radical damage.
 Vitamin E naturally occurs in fruits and veggies such as leafy green vegetables, pumpkin, safflower oil, mangos, and avocados.

 Do you remember when your grandma or mom gave you chicken soup as a child when you were sick?
 There is a good reason for that!
 Chicken and beef bone broths contain gelatin and collagen, two superstars for supporting a healthy mucosal lining, proper digestion, and intestinal function.